weselben/weselben/README.md

 ### Hey 👋

-My name is Ben Gottwald, I'm the CEO of [memorybay.de](https://memorybay.de).
+My name is Ben Gottwald, I'm the Freelancing for memoryGroup (ex. memorybay.de) also working for MG Wesel GmbH

 ---